An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Numerical results

 The last row was obtained with a more exotic stress-test of steepening: volatilities with $k\leq0.94$ were raised by $20\%$, while the ones with $k\geq1.03$ were reduced by $20\%$.
 This time, our solutions were constrained to fit some prices that were not affected by the stress-test, to keep the level of volatility around the money unaffected.

-Note that all smiles appearing in Figure~\ref{fig:1d_experiments} are arbitrage-free (except of course the stressed ones) and were obtained with $\mathcal{E}_{\mathrm{tol}}=10^{-4}$.
+Note that all smiles appearing in Figure~\ref{fig:1d_experiments} are arbitrage-free (except, of course, the stressed ones) and were obtained with $\mathcal{E}_{\mathrm{tol}}=10^{-4}$.

-Figure~\ref{fig:1d_marginals_exp1} zooms in the distributions of mass (on $\Theta\backslash\{0,k_{\mathrm{max}}\}$, for the sake of graphs' clarity) of the different marginals attained either by our method or Cohen et al's, for the first stress-test of Figure~\ref{fig:1d_experiments}.
+Figure~\ref{fig:1d_marginals_exp1} focuses on the distributions of mass (on $\Theta\backslash\{0,k_{\mathrm{max}}\}$, for the sake of graphs' clarity) of the different marginals attained either by our method or by Cohen et al.'s, for the first stress-test of Figure~\ref{fig:1d_experiments}.
 Note that, for visualization purposes, the sticks were slightly separated, but they correspond to the same atoms.
-Regarding the first row, we observe very unusual distributions, from a financial point of view, but still true probability measures.
-We believe there are two reasons for that.
-The first is the closeness with respect to the stressed configuration, which is economically not viable, because of arbitrages.
-The second is the general sparsity of solutions of linear programs (our case) and $\mathrm{L}^1$-norm minimization problems (Cohen et al's case).
-About the second row, we recognize a typical property of solutions of EOT problems.
-They are more diffuse than the non-regularized solution and get sparser when $\varepsilon$ approaches zero.
+Regarding the first row, we observe very unusual distributions from a financial point of view, but they are still true probability measures.
+We believe there are two reasons for this.
+The first is the closeness with respect to the stressed configuration, which is economically nonviable due to arbitrage.
+The second is the general sparsity of solutions of linear programs (our case) and $1$-norm minimization problems (Cohen et al.'s case, see Remark~\ref{rem:cohenalgo}).
+Regarding the second row, we recognize a typical property of solutions to EOT problems.
+They are more diffuse than the non-regularized solution and become sparser when $\varepsilon$ approaches zero.
+The fact that the mass is spread more evenly across the support explains why the associated smiles are smoother.